WilleBerg/TestGame/README.md

 # TestGame

+v0.016 - Grid now working as intended.
+If developer settings is enabled, you can now show the hitbox, both enable and disabled at the same time or seperate.
+You can edit the hitboxes with left mouse.
+Fixed AD and WS bug.
+Added settings.
+For now there is only enable developer settings.
+Also the hitbox grid is now stored inside SavedList.txt, and gets loaded when game starts.

 TODO:
-- Fix grid bug
+- Add hallway room.
+- Maybe add ActionEvent class.
-- Add grid maker
+- Add zone startVector.
-- finish room1
+- Switching room functionality.

 v0.015 - functionality of grid is now somewhat working, needs some fine tuning

+TODO:
+- Fix grid bug - fixed, but will fine tune
+- Add grid maker - basically done
+- finish room1 - basically done
+- fix AD animation bug - DONE

 v0.0141 - test commit from laptop